google-research/vision_transformer/README.md

 ViT-B/16, ViT-B/32, ViT-L/16 and ViT-L/32.
 We  provide the same models
 pre-trained on imagenet21k *and* fine-tuned on imagenet2012.

-**Update (1.12.2020)**: We have added the R50+ViT-B/16 hybrid model (ViT-B/16 on top of a Resnet50 backbone).
+**Update (1.12.2020)**: We have added the R50+ViT-B/16 hybrid model (ViT-B/16 on top of a Resnet-50 backbone).
 When pretrained on imagenet21k, this model achieves almost the performance of the L/16 model with less than half the computational finetuning cost.
+Note that "R50" is somewhat modified for the B/16
+variant: The original ResNet-50 has [3,4,6,3] blocks, each reducing the resolution of the image by a factor of two.
+In combination with the ResNet stem this would result in a reduction of 32x so even with a patch size of (1,1) the ViT-B/16 variant cannot be realized anymore.
+For this reason we instead use [3,4,9] blocks for the R50+B/16 variant.

 **Update (9.11.2020)**: We have also added the ViT-L/16 model.